Disentangling homophily, community structure and triadic closure in networks: Empirical networks

 Lastly, we consider the network of American football games between colleges during the fall of 2000~\cite{Girvan_2002}, shown in Fig.~\ref{fig:football}.
-For this network we observe an interesting result, namely the SBM and SBM/TC yield the exact same inference, which means that SBM/TC gives a very low probability of triadic closure edges.
+For this network we observe an interesting result, namely the SBM and SBM/TC yield the exact same inference, corresponding very closely to the known division of the teams into ``conferences'' that tend to play with each other more frequently, which means that SBM/TC gives a negligible probability of triadic closure edges.
 Although we might expect this to occur for a network that has very few or no triangles, and therefore substantial evidence against triadic closure, this is not the case for the particular network in question, which has in fact an abundance of triangles, in addition to clear assortative communities.
 The reason for this is that, in this particular case, the SBM is fully capable of accounting for the triangles observed, which therefore can be characterized being a ``side-effect'' of the homophily between nodes of the same group, instead of an excess that needs additional explanation.
 We will revisit this particular case in the following, from a different angle.